 The word ‘Mana’ means four, referring to the four pools within the park headquarters: Main, Chine, Long and Chisambik.
 They are sited on the mainland in an area of good quality and sedimentary soil, along the portion of the southern bank of the Zambezi River.
 They formed as a result of the scouring action of the flooded river that created several drawn-out furrows, retaining water long after the flood had receded.

-Their existence is as a result of the scouring action of the flooded river that created several drawn-out furrows which retained water long after the flood had receded.
-Prime Game Viewing Estate Traverse this game-rich wildlife sanctuary on customised safari vehicles and feast your eyes on the myriad of animal and bird species.
-Mana Pools forms part of a staggering 10,500 km2 Parks and Wildlife Estate within which animals roams freely.
-Tick off the Big 5 and keep an eye out for the tiny critters too!
+Mana Pools forms part of a staggering 10,500 km2 conservation region for fauna and flora – tick off the Big 5 and all the herds that gather in the dry seasons.
 Plan your safari around September and October when the area has the highest concentration of wildlife in the country.
-A Park within a Park Mana Pools National Parks boasts a unique terrain with huge acacia albida trees that tower over what appears to be, from a distance, a carefully manicured lawn.
+Mana Pools National Parks boasts a unique terrain with huge acacia albida trees that tower over what appears to be, from a distance, a carefully manicured lawn.
 This romantic setting makes for some excellent photography and affords uninterrupted views of predator-prey interactions.

 Mana Pools National Park covers 219,600 ha in northern Zimbabwe, in the lower Zambezi River valley in Zimbabwe where the floodplain turns into a broad expanse of lakes after each rainy season.
 As the lakes gradually dry up and recede, the region attracts many large animals in search of water, making it one of Africa’s most renowned game-viewing regions.